Blooket Hacks Guide for Students and Teachers

 Host controls to reduce risk

-Use available host options to control entry Heavily restrict open public joins in larger settings Require codes or limit the duration that a join code is active These small settings reduce the chance that outsiders join or that students reenter to alter results
+Use available host options to control entry.
+Heavily restrict open public gatherings in larger settings.
+Require codes or limit the duration that a join code is active.
+These small settings reduce the chance that outsiders join or that students reenter to alter results

 Data and privacy basics

-Understand what student data is visible in reports and who can export results Keep sensitive information out of question text and follow your district guidance about storing student work Use class level reporting to get an overview without exposing individual sensitive data unnecessarily
+Understand what student data is visible in reports and who can export results.
+Keep sensitive information out of the question text and follow your district guidance about storing student work.
+Use class-level reporting to get an overview without exposing individual sensitive data unnecessarily.

 Homework mode and asynchronous checks